 Leaf rust, caused by Puccinia triticina, and stem rust, caused by P. graminis f. sp. tritici, are important diseases of durum wheat.
 This study determined the inheritance and genomic locations of leaf rust resistance (Lr) genes to P. triticina race BBBQJ and stem rust resistance (Sr) genes to P. graminis f. sp. tritici race TTKSK in durum accessions.
 Eight leaf-rust-resistant genotypes were used to develop biparental populations.
 Accessions PI 192051 and PI 534304 were also resistant to P. graminis f. sp. tritici race TTKSK.
 The resulting progenies were phenotyped for leaf rust and stem rust response at seedling stage.
 The Lr and Sr genes were mapped in five populations using single-nucleotide polymorphisms and Bulked Segregant Analysis.
 Five leaf-rust-resistant genotypes carried single dominant Lr genes whereas, in the remaining accessions, there was deviation from the expected segregation ratio of a single dominant Lr gene.
 Seven genotypes carried Lr genes different from those previously characterized i…

-Lining Zhao – 2nd expert on this subject based on the ideXlab platform
+Lining Zhao – One of the best experts on this subject based on the ideXlab platform.

 identification and validation of single nucleotide polymorphism markers linked to first flower node in kenaf by using combined specific locus amplified fragment sequencing and Bulked Segregant AnalysisIndustrial Crops and Products, 2019Co-Authors: Hui Li, Defang Li, Lining ZhaoAbstract: